qruto/laravel-wave/README.md

 });
 ```

-By default, you can find Echo connection in **resources/js/bootstrap.js**.
+By default, you can find Echo connection in **resources/js/bootstrap.js** file.

-You can replace it by the snippet above:
+Replace it by the snippet above:
 <details>
     <summary>Show diff</summary>